 Vascular inflammation plays a critical role in the early atherosclerosis, and its progression to infarction (Teague et al., 2017).
 The lipid core of the plaque is covered by matrix proteins, but if the cap is degraded (ruptured), the lipids and apoptotic cells are exposed to the immune system, leading to thrombosis.
 Melanocortins can attenuate plaque inflammation (Rinne et al., 2014).
 Narrowing of the arteries leads to gradually reduced blood flow and ischemia.
 Necrotic or ischemic myocytes can be replaced by connective tissue (fibrosis).
 Vascular calcification occurs in atherosclerosis as cardiac fibroblasts convert to an osteogenic cell type, leading to generation of hydroxyapatite crystals in the vessel (Pillai et al., 2017).
 Vascular calcification process is similar to the bone formation, and can even be assessed using [18F]fluoride PET (Basu et al., 2012; Scherer & Psaltis, 2016).
 Coronary artery calcium score (CACS) can be determined using CT (Agatston et al., 1990).

 Hypertension can damage the arteries, leading to CAD.
+On the other hand, heart failure the renal sympathetic nerve activity is increased.
 Myocardium (mal)adapts to the chronically increased work load by left ventricular remodelling: alteration of the size and shape via limited hypertrophic growth, progressive loss of contractile proteins, defective excitation-contractile coupling, decreased responsiveness to β-adrenergic stimulation, and fibrosis.
 Pulmonary hypertension (Harms et al., 2013) leads to increased workload for the right ventricle.
 Ventricular remodelling can be assessed as a change in LV volume and mass, and ejection fraction, using ECG, CT, MRI, and PET.
-Systemic and myocardial Renin-angiotensin system is upregulated in various cardiac diseases (Lautamäki et al., 2014) and blocking RAS benefits patients with systolic LV dysfunction.
+Renal sympathetic denervation reduces blood pressure, and can reduce LV mass and septal wall thickness (Schmidt et al., 2019).
+Systemic and myocardial Renin-angiotensin system (RAS) is upregulated in various cardiac diseases (Lautamäki et al., 2014), and blocking RAS benefits patients with systolic LV dysfunction.
 ACE inhibitors, ARBs, and aldosterone agonists reduce clinical symptoms and at least delay the LV remodelling.
 Repair processes following acute myocardial infarction include angiogenesis, inflammation, and ECM remodelling, which, if persistent, may lead to delayed heart failure including progressive ventricular dilatation and dysfunction.

-Work metabolic index (WMI) represents myocardial efficiency, and it can be calculated by combining PET-derived cardiac oxygen consumption and angiography-derived stroke volume (Beanlands et al., 1993; Laine et al., 1999; Bengel et al., 2000; Hansson et al., 2017).
-First-pass analysis and indicator-dilution method can be applied to [1-11C]acetate PET to derive also estimate of stroke volume, from heart rate and CO, and thus WMI from a single PET scan (Sörensen et al., 2003; Hansson et al., 2018).
-Cardiac output is calculated from Stewart-Hamilton formula as
+Cardiac output, stroke volume, and cardiopulmonary transit time can be estimated from myocardial PET studies.
+Gated PET can provide LV and RV volumes.
+Work metabolic index (WMI) represents myocardial efficiency, and it can be calculated by combining PET-derived cardiac oxygen consumption and angiography-derived stroke volume (Beanlands et al., 1993; Laine et al., 1999; Bengel et al., 2000; Ukkonen et al., 2009; Hansson et al., 2017), or from a single PET scan (Sörensen et al., 2003; Hansson et al., 2018).

 These methods are applicable to rodents as well (Cicone et al., 2017).